dnksaraiva/dnksaraiva/README.md

 ### I study Statistics at Federal University of Ceara and a Intern at TRT7

-- 🔭 I’m currently working on Systems Developer
+- 🔭 I’m currently working on Systems Support
 - 👯 looking to collaborate on communities and Python projects
 - 🌱 currently learning Python for Data Analysis
 - 😄 my pronouns are she/her